Appeals court: Minnesota sex offender program constitutional

 - Huskies expected to be hit hard by early departures for NFL draft

+“That means we can continue to make the reforms that we have started and at affordable costs to our state budget,” Dayton said.

+The program is run by the Minnesota Department of Human Services.
+Its commissioner, Emily Piper, called the program “an important tool to protect public safety and deliver court-ordered treatment to sex offenders. … Now it’s time for the Legislature to provide the resources we need to run this program so we can continue to keep our communities safe.”

-Minnesota’s offenders are confined by court order for treatment at secure facilities in Moose Lake and St. Peter that are ringed by razor wire, though there’s a section outside the wire at St. Peter for people who’ve progressed to the later stages of treatment and been given some limited freedoms.
+Minnesota’s offenders are confined by court order for treatment at secure facilities in Moose Lake and St. Peter that are ringed by razor wire, though there’s a section outside the wire at St. Peter for people in the later stages of treatment who have limited freedoms.
 They’re officially considered patients or residents, not prisoners.
-But the lawsuit filed on behalf of more than 700 offenders argued that the program amounts to a life sentence.
+But the lawsuit argued that the program amounts to a life sentence.

-Frank stopped short of shutting down the program in 2015.
-The judge instead ordered changes, including risk assessments for all patients to determine which ones should be put on a faster path toward release into less restrictive settings.
+Frank stopped short of shutting the program down in 2015, instead ordering changes including risk assessments for all patients to determine which could be put on a faster path toward release into less restrictive settings.
 The 8th Circuit stayed his rulings while it considered the appeal.

-During oral arguments in April, Minnesota’s solicitor general, Alan Gilbert, said Frank had lost his neutrality while handling the case, which was filed in 2011.
-Even before Frank ruled, he called the program “draconian” and said it was “clearly broken” and needed to be reformed.

 Minnesota has struggled for years with the rising costs of the program.
 It costs more than $120,000 a year to house just one resident, triple the cost of prison.